We are registered as a Veterinary Practice Premises with the Royal College of Veterinary Surgeons.

 What is a Registered Qualified Person (RQP)?

 Our registered qualified persons (RQPs) are responsible for the supply of veterinary medicines, which are classified as POM-V, POM-VPS, and NFA-VPS.
 At Dogtor.vet, they are our Veterinary Surgeons, Dr Jasmina Robertson DVM MRCVS and Dr Anna Cherry BSc (Hons) BVSc MRCVS.
 You can verify that Dr Jasmina and Dr Anna are qualified veterinary surgeons by checking the RCVS register.

-Are you part of The Accredited Internet Retailer Scheme (AIRS)?
+Are you part of the VMD's Accredited Internet Retailer Scheme (AIRS)?

 Our business details are as follows: